white-noise/faye/README.md

 ### library updates
 - need to bring current collection up to date, remove duplicates, and standardize json loading process
 - flush and repopulate flow can be improved, along with selective templates for when fields are unused or unknown
-- changes should only be made to the json file!
+- changes should only be made to the json file! this is the ideal schema

 ### produce updates
-- the format on the written and visual landing page can be changed to look a little cleaner (maybe float recent tag, remove date)
 - possibly meta-commentary on stories should be allowed (far future). descriptions suffice for now
 - enable sorting by different keys (keep it minimal and static; paginated?: no searching: people should be subjected)